Finistere/antidote/README.rst

     pip install --no-binary antidote

-Note that it will nonetheless try to compile with Cython if available.

 Mypy
 ====

 Antidote passes the strict Mypy check and exposes its type information (PEP 561).
 Unfortunately static typing for decorators is limited to simple cases, hence Antidote :code:`@inject` will just return the same signature from Mypys point of view.
 The best way, currently that I know of, is to define arguments as optional as shown below: